 Contrary to popular belief, you should NEVER intentionally touch, spin or sleep on a healing piercing.
 When you touch or move your piercing, you are disrupting your body's healing process, tearing the fistula that is trying to form.
 Do your best to prevent any accidental traumas such as snags, pulls, or sleeping on it.
 Sleeping on a pierc

-An initial piercing is always pierced with a piece of jewelry that is slightly longer.
-This is to accommodate for any swelling that may occur in the first 6-10 weeks of healing.
-When you notice that there is more room on your jewelry than initially, it is probably time to downsize.
-For nostrils, this usually happens 30 days after you are pierced.
-For other piercings, this usually happens 6-10 weeks.
-Downsize posts are $20 each.
-If you leave your jewelry too long for an extended period, you may begin to see redness, irritation, and sometimes even blisters.
-If you are experiencing any of this, contact us for a consult and solution.
+Your piercing was done with a slightly longer barbell to allow room for swelling.
+After 4-6 weeks if your barbell is sticking out or starting to get caught, a downsize is necessary to continue healing happily.
+If you leave your jewelry too long for an extended period of time, you may begin to see redness, irritation, and sometimes even blisters.
+If you are experiencing any of this, contact us for a consult.
 If caught early, some simple tips and reminders can reverse the trauma and get you back to healthy healing.

 FIERCE BODY PIERCING